 It’s all about the bulbs

 Keukenhof knows how to capture your attention with its themed gardens, flower festive parades and family-friendly activities.
 Explore a whole spectrum of magic in bloom with new creations and formations at every turn.
-Each year a theme is chosen and 2018 is the year of Romance in Flowers, with famous artists and designers as source of inspiration for the flower bulb mosaic.
+Each year a theme is chosen and 2019 is the year of Flower Power, with famous artists and designers as source of inspiration for the flower bulb mosaic.

-Keukenhof garden opens its gates on 22nd of March up till 13th of May.
-If you want to enjoy the early blooming snow whites, hurry up since they are blossoming and showing their beauty in March.
-March is also a good time to see crocus and daffodils.
+Keukenhof garden opens its gates on 21st of March up till 19th of May.
+If you want to enjoy the early blooming snow whites, you may want to hurry.
+March is a good time to see crocus and daffodils.
 However, if you're more interested in hyacinths and tulips, then visit the garden in end of April or May to make sure you can enjoy their beauty and smell to the fullest.

 Tiptoeing around the tulips